BenBraniff/BenBraniff/README.md

 ## Hi there 👋
 Current Oakland University Student majoring in Computer Science aspiring to be a Software Engineer.
-Hobbies include weight lifting, Basketballs, friends
+Hobbies include weight lifting, Basketballs, friends.

+I’m currently working on making our fitness webapp into a mobile app, as well as a life calander where each tile thats filled is a week of your life.
 <!--
 **BenBraniff/BenBraniff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.